Activities for Kids

 All Activities on Sunday School Zone (most recent on top)

-In Luke 13:10-17, Jesus healed a woman who had been bent over due to a severe back problem for 18 years.
-A synagogue leader was upset that Jesus had performed the miracle on the Sabbath, but Jesus corrected him, letting him know that it was right for Him to heal a “daughter of Abraham” when…Read More ⇨
+In Luke 13:10-17, Jesus healed a woman who had been bent over due to a problem in her back for over for 18 years.
+A synagogue leader was upset that Jesus performed the miracle on the Sabbath.
+Healing or performing a miracle was considered “working” and wasn’t, therefore, allowed on the Sabbath.
+But Jesus corrected…Read More ⇨